southalc/vault/REFERENCE.md

 Data type: `String`

-The Vault path of the authentication provider used by Puppet certificates
+The Vault mount path of the authentication provider used by Puppet certificates. ('path' shown by 'vault secrets list' command)

 ##### `days_before_renewal`

 Data type: `Integer[1, 30]`

-The number of days before expiration where the host certificate will be re-issued
+The number of days before expiration where the host certificate will be re-issued.

 Default value: `3`